salimandre/Metaheuristic-TSP-LSCO/README.md

 In k-swap at each step we perform a permutation of k cities in the path and we keep it if it decreases the total distance.
 In k-opt at each step we remove k edges from the path and we add k new edges that we keep if it decreases the total distance.
 We used also a greedy policy as a baseline and as an initialization.
 We connect each city with the closest city.

 2-opt with greedy policy proved to provide convincing results and in a short amount of time.
-In order to improve results we could have added some technique such as Simulated Annealing to avoid being stuck to quickly in local minima.
-Also if we had to deal with larger sized TSP we could have used Kdtree in order to make computations more effective.
+In order to improve results we could have added some technique such as Simulated Annealing to avoid being stuck too quickly in local minima.
+Also if we had to deal with larger sized TSP we could have used Kdtree in order to make computations more efficient.

 ### dj38